coaches congratulating athlete

 Age group changes: information for athletes and parents

-From 1 April 2026, the age groups in which young athletes compete will change from U13, U15, U17 and U20, as is currently the case, to U12, U14, U16, U18 and U20.
+From 1 April 2026, the age groups in which young athletes compete changed from U13, U15, U17 and U20, to U12, U14, U16, U18 and U20.
 These changes are grounded in a desire to support athletes with their progression through the sport.

 Top tips for athletes and parents